December 28, 2017

 Your vendors have, at a minimum, some kind of payment information.
 They are also likely to have other data that their service produces, analyzes, or stores: personal information about your employees, your customers’ data, product roadmaps, sales strategies, schematics, email communication, financial statements, legal documents credentials to other systems– depending on the type of service, virtually any data might be shared with them.
 Consuming a vendor’s service entails the flow of data back to them.
 In addition to the operational risk of service failure, third party relationships also create the risk of data loss.

 These two forces integral to digital transformation– the benefits of using third party technical services and the ubiquity of data digitization– have made IT vendor risk management progressively more important to a business’ overall security posture.
-That expanding role has in turn led to the need for more innovative approaches and solutions.
+That expanding role has in turn led to the need for more innovative approaches and solutions that foster cyber resilience.

 As businesses came to rely on digitization and technical services, they developed virtual boundaries differentiating inside from outside, self from other, data that was private from data that was public.
 In contrast to the early history of the internet and precursors like ARPANET– a time when the challenge was making remote access work at all– the challenge became how to limit remote access.
 Digital businesses developed perimeters.
 The first generation of information security practices concerned the establishment and protection of those perimeters.
 While the perimeter defense philosophy has been heavily amended as the threat landscape has evolved, the fact that is important for the history of vendor risk scoring is that businesses developed a virtual epidermis at all.

 The existence of a perimeter provides a surface for assessing.
 Every business with physical facilities maintains some level of security for their premises, and the susceptibility of a business to physical theft can be assessed by measuring how far one can penetrate the facility without encountering resistance.
-With the emergence of the digital surface, a business's risk posture– the danger it poses to its own interests and to others– can be measured as its ability to establish a border between itself and the world.
+With the emergence of the digital surface, and of a devoted enterprise web presence, a business's risk posture– the danger it poses to its own interests and to others– can be measured as its ability to establish a border between itself and the world.

 The growing reliance on and risk from third parties has raised the importance of the practice of vendor management and exposed areas where new approaches are necessary.
 Vendor attestations to internal security processes and procedures can detect risks that people are willing and able to disclose, but that leaves out quite a bit of the risk environment.
 If someone does not password protect their systems, and knows this, and is willing to admit it, a questionnaire will accurately reflect their risk of being compromised.
 But as technology has become more mature and complex, the limits of such attestations have become more apparent.
 What was once still within the peripheral vision of vendor risk management has moved more and more to its blindspots as the number of vendor relationships has outpaced the techniques for managing them.